mehulagg/gitlab/doc/development/code_review.md

   [include a link to the relevant issue](code_comments.md).
 - Adding comments which only explain what the code is doing.
 If non-TODO comments are added, they should [_explain why, not what_](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/).
-- Assigning merge requests with failed tests to maintainers.
-If the tests are failing and you have to assign, ensure you leave a comment with an explanation.
+- Requesting maintainer reviews of merge requests with failed tests.
+If the tests are failing and you have to request a review, ensure you leave a comment with an explanation.
 - Excessively mentioning maintainers through email or Slack (if the maintainer is reachable through Slack).
-If you can't assign a merge request, `@` mentioning a maintainer in a comment is acceptable and in all other cases assigning the merge request is sufficient.
+If you can't add a reviewer for a merge request, `@` mentioning a maintainer in a comment is acceptable and in all other cases adding a reviewer is sufficient.

 This
 [saves reviewers time and helps authors catch mistakes earlier](https://www.ibm.com/developerworks/rational/library/11-proven-practices-for-peer-review/index.html#__RefHeading__97_174136755).